-During the six months ended July 4, 2015, Seaboard invested \$68.0 million in property, plant and equipment, of which \$18.6 million was expended in the Pork segment, \$19.5 million in the Commodity Trading and Milling segment, and \$24.3 million in the Marine segment.
+During the nine months ended October 3, 2015, Seaboard invested \$96.0 million in property, plant and equipment, of which \$27.1 million was expended in the Pork segment, \$23.4 million in the Commodity Trading and Milling segment, and \$35.7 million in the Marine segment.
 The Pork segment expenditures were primarily for improvements to existing facilities and related equipment and additional hog finishing barns.
-Of the Commodity Trading and Milling segment expenditures, \$15.5 million was for the construction of dry bulk vessels, of which the first was delivered and then sold and leased back by Seaboard, at its book value of \$21.9 million during the second quarter.
-The Marine segment expenditures were primarily for purchases of cargo carrying and handling equipment, and \$7.9 million for the purchase of a containerized cargo vessel.
+Of the Commodity Trading and Milling segment expenditures, \$15.7 million was for the construction of dry bulk vessels, of which the first was delivered and then sold and leased back by Seaboard, at its book value of \$21.9 million during the second quarter.
+The Marine segment expenditures were primarily for purchases of cargo carrying and handling equipment and \$7.9 million for the purchase of a containerized cargo vessel.
 All other capital expenditures were primarily of a normal recurring nature and primarily included replacements of machinery and equipment, and general facility modernizations and upgrades.

-For the remainder of 2015, management has budgeted capital expenditures totaling \$148.0 million.
-The Pork segment plans to spend \$24.1 million primarily for improvements to existing facilities and related equipment and additional hog finishing barns.
-The Commodity Trading and Milling segment plans to spend \$60.4 million primarily for payments of \$48.2 million for three dry bulk vessels being built for a total estimated cost of \$68.1 million and improvements to existing facilities and related equipment.
+For the remainder of 2015, management has budgeted capital expenditures totaling \$83.0 million.
+The Pork segment plans to spend \$14.5 million primarily for improvements to existing facilities and related equipment and additional hog finishing barns.
+The Commodity Trading and Milling segment plans to spend \$36.0 million primarily for payments of \$28.7 million for three dry bulk vessels being built for a total estimated cost of \$44.5 million and improvements to existing facilities and related equipment.
 However, Seaboard currently anticipates selling and leasing back these three vessels as they are completed, which would result in Seaboard receiving back the amounts spent to build at each individual lease inception with no gain or loss on sale.
 Payments under the lease agreements will be finalized upon delivery of the vessels.
-The three vessels are scheduled for delivery during 2015 and early 2016.
-The Marine segment has budgeted \$35.5 million primarily for additional cargo carrying and handling equipment.
+Two vessels are expected to be delivered during the fourth quarter of 2015 and the last ship in the first quarter of 2016.
+The Marine segment must be evaluating whether to purchase additional cargo carrying and handling equipment.
 In addition, management will be evaluating whether to purchase additional containerized cargo vessels for the Marine segment during 2015.
-The balance of \$28.0 million is planned to be spent in all other businesses primarily for normal upgrades to existing operations and for the expansion of the alcohol distillery in the Sugar segment.
+The balance of \$13.9 million is planned to be spent in all other businesses primarily for normal upgrades to existing operations and for the expansion of the alcohol distillery in the Sugar segment.
 Management anticipates paying for these capital expenditures from a combination of available cash, the use of available short-term investments and Seaboard's available borrowing capacity.

 On May 13, 2015 Seaboard, through a wholly-owned subsidiary, agreed to contribute up to \$207.4 million to jointly develop and operate a pork processing facility in Sioux City, Iowa.
-Approximately \$25.7 million is expected to be contributed in 2015 with the remaining amounts through 2019.
-As part of the operations, Seaboard agreed to provide hogs to be processed at the facility.
+As of October 3, 2015, \$14.9 million has been contributed.
+Approximately \$10.8 million is expected to be contributed in the fourth quarter of 2015 with the remaining amounts through 2019.
+As part of the operations, Seaboard agreed to provide a portion of the hogs to be processed at the facility.
 Seaboard is currently evaluating its options to provide these additional hogs to the facility.